 Papers must be submitted electronically by EasyChair to the organizers in PDF format.

-All papers have to be submitted as PDF files, which must conform to the IEEE proceedings publication format (8.5" x 11", Two-Column Format)
+All papers have to be submitted as PDF files, which must conform to the two-column IEEE CS Press format (8.5" x 11", Two-Column Format)

-Research papers must be no longer than 8 pages including all text, references, pictures and appendices.
-Position papers, industrial experience papers and tool presentations must be no longer than 5 pages including all text, screenshots, references and appendices.
+Research papers must be no longer than 6 pages including all text, references, pictures and appendices.
+Position papers, industrial experience papers and tool presentations must be no longer than 4 pages including all text, screenshots, references and appendices.
 Submissions that exceed the page limit or do not comply with the proceedings format will be desk rejected without review.
 The results described must not be under consideration for publication elsewhere.

 For questions contact: Marco Kuhrmann (see below)